oat-sa/rollup-plugin-wildcard-external/README.md

 This plugin extends the behaviour of rollup externals to be able to define wildcard externals.

-Plugin uses `minimatch` under the hood, so any glob pattern supported.
+Plugin uses `minimatch` under the hood, so any glob pattern is supported.

 ## Installation